rciam/simplesamlphp-module-attrauthcomanage/README.md

   * `userIdAttribute`: Optional, a string containing the name of the attribute whose value to use for querying the COmanage Registry.
 Defaults to `"eduPersonPrincipalName"`.
   * `blacklist`: Optional, an array of strings that contains the SPs that the module will skip to process.
   * `voWhitelist`: Optional, an array of strings that contains roles (COUs) that the module will generate entitlements.
+  * `communityIdps`: Optional, an array of strings that contains the Entity Ids of trusted communities.
+  * `urnNamespace`: Required, A string to use as the URN namespace of the generated `eduPersonEntitlement` values containing CO group membership information.
+Defauls to `"urn:mace:example.org"`.
+  * `fqdn`: Required, A string to use as a Fully Qualified Domain Name in the the entitlements
+  * `registryUrls`: Required, an array of COmanage endpoints representing standard Enrollment Flow types.
+All the four endpoints are mandatory.

 Note: In case you need to change the format of the entitlements you need to modify the source code.

 ### Example authproc filter configuration